(a) All candidates must complete a total of 144 credits by the end of the two years of normal study period by taking:

 Max.
 72 credits

 Note 3: You must seek prior approval from the Programme Director if you intend to do a course in the June semester of your first year.
-Write before 30 April 2022 to Ms Jean Ko (email@example.com), with your personal particulars (Example: Chan Tai Man John, 3035123456, JD1) and your choice of the June semester course for processing.
+Please write to Ms Jean Ko (email@example.com) with your personal particulars (Example: Chan Tai Man John, 3035123456, JD1), study plan, reasons for justification with supporting documents (if any) and the choice of the June semester courses, by April 30, 2023.
 If approved, credits earned in the June semester will count towards your total for the first year, ie you will take 72 credits of courses in each of your first and second year of study.

 Note 4: June semester is an optional semester.
 Courses offered will have an intensive (compressed) class schedule.